soroswap/aggregator/README.md

 ## 1. Setup

 1.1.
 Clone this repo.
-Submodules are necesary to get the Public and Testnet addresses of the underlying protocols like Soroswap, or to deploy on Standalone those protocols.
+Submodules are necesary to get the Public and Testnet addresses of the underlying protocols like Soroswap, Phoenix, Aqua, etc... or to deploy on Standalone and Testnet those protocols.

 ```bash
 git clone --recurse-submodules http://github.com/soroswap/aggregator.git